 Whether it’s at the launch of your program or somewhere farther down the line, enrolling new members is at the top of any loyalty program’s “to-do” list.
 Here are seven strategies to market your loyalty rewards program —generating higher exposure and record level activation rates.

-- Run Enrollment Drives: Create excitement with employee contests to see who can enroll the most new members in your loyalty rewards program.
+- Run Enrollment Drives: Create excitement with employee contests to see who can enroll the newest members in your loyalty rewards program.
 (Be sure to reward not just enrollment, but complete registrations.)
 Run contests semi-annually to keep the contests fun and provide a membership boost.

 - Give New Members a Welcome Gift: Entice customers to join the program with a “welcome gift.”
 This special offer provides immediate gratification for joining and reinforces the value of the program.
 The welcome offer can be mailed, texted, emailed or given to the customer at the point of purchase.